mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

-1. Your Mapping app, and Feature Layer should now be visible to the members of the Earthsys144 FieldMaps app Group 2022
+1. Your Mapping app, and Feature Layer should now be visible to the members of the Earthsys144 - Fundamentals of GISci - Spring 2024

 ## Working with the data